 The mission of the IFSA is to operate as an international sanctioning body for competitive Big Mountain Freeride.
 With input from its members, the IFSA sets sanctioning guidelines for event execution and judging parameters.
 The IFSA promotes a consistent competition format and represents the needs, interests, and safety of Freeride competitors.
 The IFSA provides a progressive path for athlete development from grassroots junior regional competition to adult qualification for the FWT.
-The IFSA pursues opportunities to enable athletes to compete, learn, train, have fun, and achieve their Freeriding goals.
-The IFSA upholds eight values in order to further the aspirations, goals, and development of the members of our community of coaches, parents, judges, host partners, and junior, collegiate, and adult athletes.
+The IFSA pursues opportunities to enable athletes to compete, learn, train, and safely have fun.
+The IFSA upholds eight values in order to further the aspirations, goals, and development of the members of our community of coaches, parents, judges, event organizers, and junior, collegiate, and adult athletes.
 First and foremost, the IFSA emphasizes the safety and sound decision making of everyone involved in competitive Freeride events.
 Our 8 core values as a community are as follows:

 - 1. Safety

-- 2. Accessibility
+- 2. Sustainability

 - 3. Education

 - 4. Consistency

 - 5. Diversity

 - 6. Progression

-- 7. Sustainability
+- 7. Accessibility

 - 8. FUN!